jimothy-io/Unity-Utilities/Documentation~/index.md

 - `Inspector Locker`: Locks the inspector with a keyboard shortcut and menu item.
   - Menu item: `Edit/Lock Inspector`
   - Keyboard shortcut: `Cmd + L`
+- `Required` field attribute.
+  - Mark a field as required in the inspector.
+  -
 ---

 ## Timers